 Shares of companies with good D/E ratios are favourable for investors.
-They have a lesser risk of going down soon than the companies with bad D/E ratios.
+They have a lesser risk of going down soon than companies with bad D/E ratios.

 When a company cannot meet its interest and debt payments for various reasons like a drop in sales or fewer workforces, its D/E ratio rises.

 Debt to equity ratio of 2 or above is considered a bad D/E ratio.
 Such companies carry high risks for investors.
-Although share prices of these companies are usually low, they have a looming fear of bankruptcy.
+Although the share prices of these companies are usually low, they have a looming fear of bankruptcy.

 DE ratios between 5 and 7 are a very high-risk zone for companies.

-The long-term debt to equity ratio dictates the leverage of a company.
+The long-term debt-to-equity ratio dictates the leverage of a company.
 To calculate this ratio, one has to divide a company’s long-term liabilities by its equity.